bruchansky/open-ai-prompts/README.md

 ### Results:
 See examples [1](https://github.com/bruchansky/open-ai-prompts/blob/main/open-ai-dystopia-1.md) and [2](https://github.com/bruchansky/open-ai-prompts/blob/main/open-ai-dystopia-2.md) of dialogue with ChatGPT.

-The prompt is not very stable and ChatGPT still occasionally jumps back to its default personality.
+The prompt is not very stable and ChatGPT still occasionally jumps back to its default "personality".
 But it works reasonably well, making it hard to distinct dystopian science fiction from reality.